labuladong/fucking-algorithm/think_like_computer/CommonBitManipulation.md

 PS：The reason why the operation can produce strange effects is ASCII encoding.
 Characters are actually Numbers, it happens that the Numbers corresponding to these characters can get the correct result through bit manipulations, if you interested in it, you can check ASCII table, this article does not expand it.

-4. Determine if two numbers are different
+4. Determine if the sign of two numbers are different

 ```c
 int x = -1, y = 2;